-In March 2019, we sold our Nags Head, Ocean City, Park City and Williamsburg outlet centers for net proceeds of approximately \$128.2 million, which resulted in a gain on sale of assets of \$43.4 million.
+In March 2019, we sold four outlet centers for net proceeds of approximately \$128.2 million, which resulted in a gain on sale of assets of \$43.4 million.
 The proceeds from the sale of these unencumbered assets were used to pay down balances outstanding under our unsecured lines of credit.